Dams51/smart-cover/README.md

 ### HACS (Recommended)

-Add <https://github.com/basbruss/adaptive-cover> as custom repository to HACS.
+Add <https://github.com/Dams51/smart-cover> as custom repository to HACS.
-Search and download Adaptive Cover within HACS.
+Search and download Smart Cover within HACS.

 Restart Home-Assistant and add the integration.

 ### Manual

-Download the `adaptive_cover` folder from this github.
+Download the `smart_cover` folder from this github.
 Add the folder to `config/custom_components/`.

 Restart Home-Assistant and add the integration.

 ## Setup

-Adaptive Cover supports (for now) three types of covers/blinds; `Vertical` and `Horizontal` and `Venetian (Tilted)` blinds.
+Smart Cover supports (for now) three types of covers/blinds; `Vertical` and `Horizontal` and `Venetian (Tilted)` blinds.
 Each type has its own specific parameters to setup a sensor.
 To setup the sensor you first need to find out the azimuth of the window(s).
 This can be done by finding your location on [Open Street Map Compass](https://osmcompass.com/).

 ## Cover Types